 Mike graduated from Cedar Cliff High School and received a bachelor’s degree in criminal justice from Albright College.

 Mike and his wife, Fran, reside in Carroll Township, in the Northern York School District, and are the proud parents of four children.
-Over the years, Mike has inspired children as a wrestling and football coach and a Dillsburg-area soccer coach.
+Over the years, Mike has inspired local youth as a wrestling and football coach and a Dillsburg-area soccer coach.

 The 31st District includes parts of Cumberland and York Counties.